 Focus!
 The Basics of Photography

 Students enrolled in the course are eligible for a discount from Singh-Ray filters (instructor will provide details upon registration).
-The course will be broken up into two parts: in the classroom for a series of slideshows and field sessions, and out in the field to practice the concepts just learned.
+The course will be broken up into two parts: in the classroom for a series of slideshows, and out in the field to practice the concepts just learned.
 Bring a camera, lenses and a sturdy tripod.
 Optional items include ND grad filters and a shutter release cord.

 You will need the following tools for this class:

 - USB flash drive

 Feel free to bring your favorite tools and whatever materials you might feel appropriate for this course.

 Once registered, students will receive a confirmation email with further class information.
 Please call us if you haven't received it within 24 hours.